scerioli/Global-Preferences-Survey/index.md

 - **main_data_for_histograms.csv**

 <details>
-  <summary> This file contains the data for reproducing the plot in Fig. 1 (A and C), the distribution of the gender differences within poorer/less gender-equal (corresponding to 1 in the data) and richer/more gender-equal countries (corresponding to 4) among the six preferences.The data consists of 4 variables: preference, GDPquant, GEIquant, meanGenderGDP, meanGenderGEI. </summary>
+  <summary> This file contains the data for reproducing the plot in Fig. 1 (A and C), the distribution of the gender differences within poorer/less gender-equal (corresponding to 1 in the data) and richer/more gender-equal countries (corresponding to 4) among the six preferences.
+The data consists of 4 variables: preference, GDPquant, GEIquant, meanGenderGDP, meanGenderGEI. </summary>

     - _preference_ is a character and can be one of the 6 economic preferences (patience, risk-taking, altruism, negative and positive reciprocity, and trust).